yeysen/Arduino-High-Low-prepossessing-GUI/README.txt

 arduino code must be uploaded first

 the gui file name is (BigBotC.pde) the arduino file name is (sketch_mar23a)

-I used the arduino mega so i use the fist 13 pins put you can chang them
+I used the arduino mega and didnt use the fist 13 pins but you can change them